DeepLcom/deepl-python/README.md

 ## Usage

-Import the package and construct a `Translator`.
+Import the package and construct a `DeepLClient`.
 The first argument is a string containing your API authentication key as found in your [DeepL Pro Account][pro-account].